barunitsolutions/pdfgenerator/README.md

 # pdfgenerator
 The is application for customized PDF generation
 Node Modules is not uploaded
+# To run
-Please use npm start to install them
+npm install
+node pdfgenerator.js